CALL: 1-800-797-0361 (M-F 8AM-6PM EST)

 Because septal deviation is so common, there are a variety of nasal devices made to relieve the airway restrictions.
 Many of these devices are uncomfortable, because they are poorly engineered and made with the wrong materials.
 It is important that the device is soft and ergonomically engineered for comfortable airway relief.

-That is the reason why Max-Air Nose Cones are soft, so that they can not irritate the airway.
+Max-Air Nose Cones are soft and great time was spent engineering them so so that they do not irritate the airway.
 The soft flexible material gently holds the airway open and clears a breathing pathway around the area where the septum is deviated.

 Max-Air Nose Cones are an easy-to-use alternative to surgery.